Confronting Anti-Blackness in “Colorblind” Cuba

-I sat waiting for Yudell* to finish his shift at the paladar, or small-scale private restaurant, in the central Vedado neighborhood in Havana.
+I sat waiting for Yudell to finish his shift at the paladar, or small-scale private restaurant, in the central Vedado neighborhood in Havana.
+All names of interviewees have been changed to protect their privacy.
 I’d already interviewed a few of the workers there.
 As I bided my time at a corner table on the outdoor patio, two of the waiters began to tease Yudell, yelling across to me, “Don’t believe what he says!
 He will probably tell you that he is Negro because he is a racist!”

 Yudell timidly looked at me across the patio and chuckled.
 Growing up Cuban American, I had been to Cuba on past occasions to visit family, but this time I was there to conduct ethnographic interviews on processes of racialization for my dissertation in anthropology.
 I knew from experience that I had to tread carefully when entering conversations about race in Cuba.

 In Cuba, a place where the revolutionary Communist government has claimed to have eliminated racial inequality, directly speaking of race is more than taboo; it is counterrevolutionary.

 When we sat down for our interview a little later, Yudell proudly described himself exactly as his co-workers had said he would: “I am Negro” (a Black man).
 We talked about the persistence of colorism in Cuba, a system of discrimination based on skin color.
 Yudell chose not to self-identify as a Mulato (a mixed-race person) or a Moro (a dark-skinned person with a thin nose and “good hair”), since he saw such taken-for-granted racialized categories as a way for individuals to distance themselves from Blackness.